cs421sp25-homework/team-06/README.md

 ```
 This will compile the native part of the project while starting the Metro service in another command line to bundle the JavaScript code in real-time.

+### firebase support
+I have added the firebase information file "google-services.json" into "AndroidApp/android/app/", so the app can directly connect to the Firebase.

 ## Deploy
 you can simply deploy it on your android phone.